gretro/webhook-forward/README.md

-# webhook-forward
+# Webhook Forward

-Simple service to forward webhook calls using subscriptions
+Simple service to forward webhook calls to subscribers.